Attacks on Machine-Text Detectors Retain Stylistic Fingerprints: Experimental Procedure

-\paragraph{Detectors} To evaluate how detectable our generations are, we use various detectors, including Rank~\citep{gehrmann-etal-2019-gltr}, LogRank~\citep{solaiman2019releasestrategiessocialimpacts}, FastDetectGPT~\citep{bao2024fastdetectgptefficientzeroshotdetection}, Binoculars~\citep{hans2024spottingllmsbinocularszeroshot}, ReMoDetect~\citep{lee2024remodetect}, RADAR~\citep{hu2023radarrobustaitextdetection}, and StyleDetect~\citep{soto2024fewshotdetectionmachinegeneratedtext}.
+\paragraph{Detectors} To evaluate how detectable our generations are, we use various detectors, including Rank~\citep{gehrmann-etal-2019-gltr}, LogRank~\citep{solaiman2019releasestrategiessocialimpacts}, FastDetectGPT~\citep{bao2024fastdetectgptefficientzeroshotdetection}, Binoculars~\citep{hans2024spottingllmsbinocularszeroshot}, ReMoDetect~\citep{lee2024remodetect}, RADAR~\citep{hu2023radarrobustaitextdetection}, and StyleDetect~\citep{soto2024fewshotdetectionmachinegeneratedtext}\footnote{We also explore simple prompting of LLMs for detection in~\autoref{sec:llm_detector}, finding them to be poor detectors, thus further motivating the usage of specialized detectors.}.
 For FastDetectGPT, we use \texttt{gpt-neo-2.7B}, the backbone originally used by the authors.
 For Rank and LogRank, we use \texttt{gpt2-xl} as the backbone.
-StyleDetect operates in a few-shot setting, requiring exemplars from the machine-text class; we provide $K=100$ such examples drawn from random machine-generated text in our dataset that was \emph{not} produced by any of the evaluated methods.
-Moreover, we include two additional versions of StyleDetect that rely on different underlying stylistic representations.
-We also include two StyleDetect variants that use different style representations: one with \texttt{CISR}\footnote{AnnaWegmann/Style-Embedding} embeddings (StyleDetect-CISR) and another with \texttt{StyleDistance}\footnote{StyleDistance/styledistance} embeddings (StyleDetect-SD).
+StyleDetect operates in a few-shot setting, requiring exemplars from the machine-text class; we provide $K=100$ such examples drawn from random machine-generated text in our dataset that was \emph{not} produced by any of the evaluated methods\footnote{We explore the robustness of StyleDetect when provided with support exemplars from \emph{different} than that of the target LLMs in ~\autoref{sec:cross_model_styledetect}, finding that it remains robust even in such settings.}.
+We also include two StyleDetect variants that use different style representations: one with \texttt{CISR} embeddings (StyleDetect-CISR) and another with \texttt{StyleDistance}\footnote{StyleDistance/styledistance} embeddings (StyleDetect-SD).
 In total, we evaluate nine detectors across trained classifiers (RADAR, ReMoDetect), zero-shot detectors (Rank, LogRank, FastDetectGPT, Binoculars), and few-shot stylistic detectors (StyleDetect, StyleDetect-CISR, StyleDetect-SD).

-\paragraph{Inference} To defeat detection, our goal is to paraphrase a \emph{fully} machine-generated sample in the style of a human-author.
-However, during training, only machine paraphrases of \emph{human text} were observed.
-This introduces a distribution mismatch, as our system was trained on paraphrases of human-text, which oftentimes contain tokens copied from the original human-text.
-To bridge this gap, we iteratively apply our style-aware paraphraser, gradually reducing the distributional mismatch.
-At each iteration, we generate $10$ candidates, and choose the top-$P$ (number of paraphrases ingested by our system) that best preserve the semantics of the original text according to \texttt{SBERT}\footnote{sentence-transformers/all-mpnet-base-v2} for the next iteration.
-In the final iteration, we simply pick the candidate that best preserves the meaning of the original text.
-When our system is applied to paraphrases of human-written text, we simply generate one candidate generation.